-EMIF big endian mode correctness
+EMIF big endian mode correctness [C6712D only]

-The device Endian mode pin (LENDIAN) selects the endian mode of operation (little endian or big endian) for the device.
+The device Endian mode pin (LENDIAN) selects the endian mode of operation (little endian or big endian) for the C6712D device.
 Little endian is the default setting.

 When Big Endian mode is selected (LENDIAN = 0), the EMIF Big Endian mode correctness pin (EMIFBE) must to be pulled low.
-Figure 14 shows the mapping of 16-bit and 8-bit data for the device with EMIF endianness correction.
+Figure 16 shows the mapping of 16-bit and 8-bit data for C6712D devices with EMIF endianness correction.